Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

 Yes, currently it is only available for ASEs.
 We are actively working on enabling it for other App Service SKUs.

-### Can we invoke my Azure Function when a notification comes?
+### Can I invoke my Azure Function when a notification comes?

 Yes, you can set up action to trigger your Azure Function or Logic App.
 Please see [Logic App sample for automatic traffic diversion for Azure App Service](https://github.com/Azure-Samples/azure-logic-app-traffic-update-samples) as example.